 The key difference between a bonded warehouse and an ETSF is the timing.

 An ETSF is used for temporary storage, usually for goods that are still in the process of clearing customs.
-In contrast, a bonded warehouse is for longer-term storage, where you can keep goods indefinitely until you’re ready to pay customs duties.
+In contrast, a bonded facility is for longer-term storage, where you can keep goods indefinitely until you’re ready to pay customs duties.

 For road freight shippers, understanding when to use an ETSF versus a bonded warehouse is important.